Things to do in Pembrokeshire — A Weekend Itinerary

 Skomer Island is one of the most important wildlife sites in northwest Europe.

-At this time of year, it is home to over 25,000 breeding Puffins, as well as thousands of other seabirds.
+At this time of year, it is home to over 25,000 breeding Puffins and thousands of other seabirds.

-But the Puffins were certainly the main attraction, and these cute little characters can be spotted all over the island.
-Moreover, in some spots, they seemed quite fearless, to-ing and fro-ing across the path right in front of us.
+But the Puffins were undoubtedly the main attraction, and these cute little characters can be spotted all over the island.
+Moreover, they seemed quite fearless in some spots, to-ing and fro-ing across the path right before us.

 Puffins on Skomer Island in Pembrokeshire Wales

-There are a few collectives noun options for puffins — A colony, puffinry, circus, burrow, gathering or improbability of puffins
+There are a few collective noun options for puffins — A colony, puffinry, circus, burrow, gathering or improbability of puffins ©Lifejourney4two

 Puffins in amongst rabbits on Skomer Island in Pembrokeshire, Wales